 Studia Politica, vol. VIII, no. 2, 2008

-This short article aims to question some of the arguments advanced in recent democratic theory that use a certain understanding of the science-politics relation in order to advocate for participatory procedures at the expense of political representation.
-It critically examines the conceptual and normative assumptions of a certain framing of the legitimacy problem that is based on Science and Technology Studies (STS) findings, and offers an argument for a renewed interest in the complex yet rich normative potential of political representation.
+This short article aims to question some of the arguments advanced in recent democratic theory that uses a certain understanding of the science-politics relation in order to advocate for participatory procedures at the expense of political representation.
+It critically examines the conceptual and normative assumptions of a certain framing of the legitimacy problem that is based on Science and Technology Studies (STS) findings and offers an argument for a renewed interest in the complex yet rich normative potential of political representation.

 Christianity and Democracy.
 A Possible Model of Theory and Political Action

-This study aims to answer the question whether Christian Orthodoxy can inspire political movements.
+This study aims to answer the question of whether Christian Orthodoxy can inspire political movements.
 In so doing we start from the political theories of modernity where the link between Christianity and democracy is central.
 Our result sounds unexpected: interaction between Orthodoxy and democracy seems to not have a perspective.
-It is too late for it since most political movements in post-communism do not have the religious identity of their members as criterion.
+It is too late for it since most political movements in post-communism do not have the religious identity of their members as a criterion.
 The situation was not different before.
-As an example the effort of the orthodox theologians and laymen in Romania before the outbreak of the Second World War is quoted here.
+As an example, the effort of the orthodox theologians and laymen in Romania before the outbreak of the Second World War is quoted here.
 Almost without an exception all focused and restricted their interest on the question of the nation.
-Therein we see the principal reason for the above postulated perspective of an orthodox political doctrine until now.
-On the European level the situation looks also no better.
-Even the parties, which attribute themselves the Christian values, have at present large difficulties to convey their message.
+Therein we see the principal reason for the above-postulated perspective of an orthodox political doctrine until now.
+On the European level, the situation looks also no better.
+Even the parties, which attribute themselves to the Christian values, have at present large difficulties to convey their message.
 It remains only to hope that the political actors rediscover the social and actively support the Christian ethics in the public area.
 Only so can democracy be regarded as one of the most important binding forces also under the Christians.